Hilary Duff has thrown shade at Disney -- and sparked speculation as to the reasons why the Lizzie McGuire reboot has stalled.

 Many LGBTQ social media users took issue with the change of platforms.
 Disney has a long history of excluding queer characters from its children's entertainment (though it has an LGBTQ character in its forthcoming Pixar film, Onward).
 And some worried that a show inspired by a relatively chaste young-adult novel about a closeted gay teen was suffering the same fate.

-Lizzie McGuire, a teen dramedy, first aired on the Disney Channel from 2001 to 2004.
+, a teen dramedy, first aired on the Disney Channel from 2001 to 2004.
 Disney+ announced it had picked up a revival in August 2019, with original creator Terri Minsky at the helm as showrunner.
-Minsky is also known as the creator of Andi Mack, a (recently canceled) show that made history for being the first to bring a gay main character to the Disney Channel.
+Minsky is also known as the creator of Andi Mack

 However, in January, a Disney spokesperson said Minsky would be leaving the show due to creative differences: "Fans have a sentimental attachment to Lizzie McGuire and high expectations for a new series.
 After filming two episodes, we concluded that we need to move in a different creative direction and are putting a new lens on the series."